SAEON/mnemosyne/README.md

 - `?noindex`: For directories with an `index.html` file, this will serve the directory listing instead of a website
 - `?json`: This will return a JSON representation of a directory listing

+In the case where there are duplicate filenames (only possible at the root), use the param `?v=N` to specify which mounted volume you are referring to (where N is an integer starting at 0).

 **NOTE - all files are publicly available**